minimal3dp/fdm-simulator/README.md

-FDM 3D Print Property Simulator (v11)
+FDM 3D Print Property Simulator (v12)

 This application is a multi-model simulator and optimizer for Fused Deposition Modeling (FDM) 3D printing.
 It uses a Python (FastAPI) backend to run several machine learning models trained on published research data.
 The frontend is a single, static HTML file that provides a UI for simulating properties and optimizing parameters.

 Recent updates:
+- **v12: NEW - Parameter Sensitivity Analysis**
+  - Quantify which input parameters have the most impact on outputs
+  - One-at-a-time (OAT) perturbation method for sensitivity scoring
+  - Visual impact bars showing parameter importance rankings
+  - Identify most and least sensitive parameters for informed optimization
+  - Works with all 9 prediction models
-- **v11: NEW - STL Mesh Quality Analysis & G-Code Deviation Detection** (Based on Montalti et al. 2024)
+- **v11: STL Mesh Quality Analysis & G-Code Deviation Detection** (Based on Montalti et al. 2024)
   - Analyze STL mesh quality before slicing
   - Detect non-manifold edges, holes, poor tessellation
   - Compare STL vs G-code geometry to quantify slicing errors